calypsonet/keyple/docs/KeypleCoreApi/KeypleCore_ApplicationApi.md

 ## Reader Access
 On Keyple, the smart card readers are managed through plugins in order to integrate specific reader solutions.
 The '**SmartCard Service**' singleton provides the unique name list of registered plugins.
 There can be three kinds of plugin:
- - The ‘**Reader Plugin**’ is the generic interface to list the readers of a plugin, or to access to a specific reader with its name.
+ - The ‘**Plugin**’ is the generic interface to list the readers of a plugin, or to access to a specific reader with its name.
- - The ‘**Observable Plugin**’ interface extends reader plugins which have the capability to be observed: in order to notify registered Plugin Observers about the plug or unplug of readers.
-Plugin observers could be added or removed to the observable plugin.
-Useful for systems allowing the hot plug / unplug of readers.
+ - The ‘**Observable Plugin**’ interface extends Plugins which have the capability to be observed: in order to notify registered Plugin Observers about the plug or unplug of readers.
+Plugin Observers could be added or removed to the Observable Plugin.
+Useful for systems allowing the hot plug / unplug of Readers.
- - A ‘**Reader Pool Plugin**’ is a plugin for which a reader is available only after an explicit allocation.
-When not more necessary, a reader must be released.
-Useful for server solutions managing farms of readers or interfaced with HSM: unallocated readers or HSM instances could be shared between several smart card terminal solutions.
+ - A ‘**Pool Plugin**’ is a plugin for which a Reader is available only after an explicit allocation.
+When not more necessary, a Reader must be released.
+Useful for server solutions managing farms of Readers or interfaced with HSM: unallocated Readers or HSM instances could be shared between several smartcard terminal solutions.

-A smart card reader is identified through its unique name in a plugin.
-There are two kinds of reader:
+A smartcard Reader is identified through its unique name in a Plugin.
+There are two kinds of Reader:
- - The ‘**Card Reader**’ is the generic interface to handle a smart card reader.
-The presence of card in a reader could be checked.
+ - The ‘**Reader**’ is the generic interface to handle a smartcard reader.
+The presence of card in a Reader could be checked.
- - The ‘**Observable Reader**’ interface extends card readers which have the capability to notify registered Reader Observers about the insertion or remove of a smartcard in the reader.
-Reader observers could be added or removed to the observable reader.
-Useful for systems automatically starting the processing of a card at its insertion: like a ticketing validator.
+ - The ‘**Observable Reader**’ interface extends Readers which have the capability to notify registered Reader Observers about the insertion or remove of a Card in the Reader.
+Reader Observers could be added or removed to the Observable Reader.
+Useful for systems automatically starting the processing of a Card at its insertion: like a ticketing validator.
 ![Reader Access v1.0.0](img/KeypleCore_Reader_ClassDiag_PluginSettingAndReaderAccess_1_0_0.svg)

-(The APDU transmission with a card is managed at a lower layer, throught the SmartCard solution API.)
+(The APDU transmission with a Card is managed at a lower layer, through a Card Solution API.)

 ### Specific Plugin
-To hide plugin native implementation classes, the reader plugins are registered to the Card Service through related specific plugin factory.
+To hide Plugin native implementation classes, the Plugins are registered to the SmartCard Service through related specific Plugin Factory.
 ![Specific Plugin v1.0.0](img/KeypleCore_Reader_ClassDiag_SpecificPluginAndReader_1_0_0.svg)

 ### Reader Notifications